 Who doesn’t love vintage suitcases?
 They can be used in so many different ways to add that unique look to any room or space.
-Today I will be sharing a tutorial for my suitcases shelves that I put up last year..
+Today I will be sharing a tutorial for DIY suitcase shelves that I put up last year.

-I got the idea of using suitcases as shelves from an home vintage magazine my husband had brought back from France for me (so kind of him, I know).
+I got the idea of creating DIY suitcase shelves from a home vintage magazine my husband had brought back from France for me (so kind of him, I know).
 It was just a photo of 5 cases on the wall – no instructions or how to so I had to figure it out on my own!
 I apologize in advance for the lack of progress photos.
 This space was created before I started blogging… I only cared about the finished version back then haha!

 Materials I Used:

 - 2 x suitcases

 1. Draw a line down 3/4 of the suitcases (You will only need 1/4 of the suitcase’s original size to make your shelves – but this also depends on your personal choice).